 ament_add_pytest_test(pythontest test/test_unit.py)

 Usually, one wants to set a custom working directory as part of the ament_add_pytest_test call, see here how to so with a concise for-loop.
-Alternatively, if you’re using a setup.py instead of a CMakeLists.txt, then tests will be auto-discovered, see the ROS doc.
+Alternatively, if you’re using a setup.py instead of a CMakeLists.txt, then tests will be auto-discovered, see the pytest ROS doc.

 Integration tests